The Data Management Canvas has landed.

-The canvas was initiated as it is evident that projects be it a local energy generation, or a digital twin, or an IoT or something to do with people and place are making the same common errors.
+The canvas was initiated as it is evident that projects are making the same common errors; be it local energy generation, a digital twin, an IoT, or something to do with people and place.
 Which is a mix of processing everything with a fear that by not processing the data somehow, something, somewhere will be missed.
-Or on the flip side, over-caution from these same types of projects as the purpose and outcome has not been fully thought through.
+Or on the flip side, over-caution from these same types of projects as the purpose and outcomes have not been fully thought through.
 Or it is due to a fear of a tarnished reputation or the hurdles of compliance meaning the data is ‘left on the table’ and not processed.

 Here are some other reasons why the data canvas will help projects pick the right data management approach.

-- Projects still in their infancy so how can I possibly know what to process?
+- Our Project is still in its infancy so how can I possibly know what to process?